Azure/sg-aks-workshop/post-provisioning/README.md

     - "3600"
 EOF
 # Check if Pod is Running
-k get po -o wide
+kubectl get po -o wide
 # Once Pod is Running exec into the Pod
-k exec -it centos -- /bin/bash
+kubectl exec -it centos -- /bin/bash
 # Inside of the Pod test the Ingress Controller Endpoint
 curl 100.64.2.4
 # Exit out of Pod